Renting for the first time? Don't forget to factor in the cost of lettings agency fees. Here's what to expect and how much each one might cost you.

 This covers the cost of the lettings agent running a credit check on you.
 Even if just one of you is responsible for paying the rent, the lettings agent may still credit check both of you and charge twice.

 What about the deposit?: We’ve left the deposit out of the list of fees, as it’s refundable at the end of the tenancy.
-However, budget for between four and six weeks’ rent which should be paid together with your first month’s rent.
-Your deposit must be held, by law, in a government-backed Tenancy Deposit Scheme (TDS).
+However, you should budget for between four and six weeks’ rent which should be paid together with your first month’s rent.
+Your deposit must be held, by law, in a Government-backed Tenancy Deposit Scheme (TDS).
+You can find out more about how the schemes work here.

 DURING THE TENANCY...